Join AARP

 Cardiac catheterization can help your doctor diagnose and treat problems that might otherwise cause larger issues, such as a heart attack or stroke.
 You may be able to prevent a heart attack or stop a future stroke if your doctor is able to correct any problems discovered during the procedure.

 Any procedure that involves your heart comes with a particular set of risks.
-However, cardiac catheterization is considered relatively low-risk, and very few people have any problems.
+Cardiac catheterization is considered relatively low-risk, and very few people have any problems.
 The risks of complications, though rare, are higher if you have diabetes or kidney disease, or if you’re 75 years or older.

 The risks associated with catheterization include:

-Cardiac catheterization is a very quick procedure, and usually lasts less than an hour.
-Even though it’s performed rather quickly, you will still need several hours to recover.
+Cardiac catheterization is a generally quick procedure and usually lasts less than an hour.
+Even though it’s performed rather quickly, you’ll still need several hours to recover.

-Once the procedure is finished, you will be taken to a recovery room where you will rest while the sedative wears off.
-The catheter insertion site may be closed with a suture or a “plug” (material that works with your body to create a natural clot in the artery).
+Once the procedure is finished, you’ll be taken to a recovery room where you’ll rest while the sedative wears off.
+The catheter insertion site may be closed with a suture or a "plug" made of material that works with your body to create a natural clot in the artery.

-You will need to rest for several hours after the procedure to prevent serious bleeding and to allow the artery to heal completely.
+Resting after the procedure will prevent serious bleeding and allow the blood vessel to heal completely.
 You will likely go home the same day.
-If you are already a patient in the hospital and receive a catheterization as part of your diagnosis phase or treatment, you will be brought back into your room to recover.
+If you’re already a patient in the hospital and receive a catheterization as part of your diagnosis phase or treatment, you’ll be brought back into your room to recover.

 Longer stays are usually required if you have an additional procedure, such as angioplasty or ablation, during the catheterization.

 Your doctor should be able to discuss the results of your catheterization soon after the procedure is completed.
-(Biopsy results may take a while.)
-Depending on the findings, your doctor might recommend future procedures.
+If you had a biopsy the results may take a while.
+Depending on the findings, your doctor will recommend future treatment or procedures.

 Written by: Kimberly Holland